Click on a link to be taken to the entry below.

 You may be one of those who feel that along with the obvious benefit of physical fitness and health, sports and other athletic activities promote self-reliance, cooperation and a spirit of competitive fair play.
 The college’s intercollegiate and intramural athletic programs are supported by a strong coaching staff, solid administrative backing and enthusiastic student participation.

 Lyndon’s campus recreational facilities are among the best in the region.
-The Rita L. Bole Center includes an exercise room with weight-training equipment, and houses racquetball courts, two gymnasiums and a 25 meter, six-lane swimming pool.
+The Rita L. Bole Center includes a fitness center, and houses racquetball courts, two gymnasiums and a 25 meter, six-lane swimming pool.
 Outdoors, there are tennis courts and fields for baseball, softball, and soccer.
 Skiers enjoy local cross-country trails while downhillers enjoy the facilities at nearby Burke Mountain, and the Lyndon Outing Club.

-In addition to stocking required textbooks and general stationery supplies, the bookstore carries clothing, gifts, an assortment of art and photographic supplies, and snacks.
+Located near the Student Center in Vail 204, the LSC Bookstore stocks required textbooks and general stationery supplies, in addition to clothing, gifts, an assortment of art and photographic supplies, and snacks.
 The bookstore is open weekdays throughout the year and will allow you to cash small personal checks and Work-Study program payroll checks.
-For more information see our web site at www.lsc.bkstr.com.
+The bookstore does not cash third party checks and during the last two weeks of each semester, personal check-cashing privileges are suspended.
+Students may send and receive faxes at the bookstore for a small fee.
+For more information, their telephone number is (802) 626-6466 or see their web site at www.lsc.bkstr.com.

 The LSC Alumni Association